NeotomaDB/MetaExtractor/README.md

 Once the image is built and the container is running, the Data Review Tool can be accessed at http://localhost:8050/.
 There is a sample "extracted entities" JSON file provided for demo purposes.

+### Article Relevance & Entity Extraction Model

+Please refer to the project wiki for the development and analysis workflow details: [MetaExtractor Wiki](https://github.com/NeotomaDB/MetaExtractor/wiki)

 ### Data Requirements

 Each of the components of this project have different data requirements.
 The data requirements for each component are outlined below.

 #### Article Relevance Prediction

 The article relevance prediction component requires a list of journals that are relevant to Neotoma.
-This dataset used to train and develop the model is available for download HERE.
-TODO: Setup public link for data download from project GDrive.
+This dataset used to train and develop the model is available for download [HERE]().
+Once downloaded extract the contents into `MetaExtractor/data/article-relevance/raw/training`.

 #### Data Extraction Pipeline

 As the full text articles provided by the xDD team are not publicly available we cannot create a public link to download the labelled training data.
-For access requests please contact Ty Andrews at ty.elgin.andrews@gmail.com.
+For access requests please contact Simon Goring at goring@wisc.edu or Ty Andrews at ty.elgin.andrews@gmail.com.

-### Development Workflow Overview

-WIP

-### Analysis Workflow Overview

-WIP

 ### System Requirements

-WIP
+The project has been developed and tested on the following system:
+- macOS Monterey 12.5.1
+- Windows 11 Pro Version: 22H2

+The pre-built Docker images were built using Docker version 4.20.0 but should work with any version of Docker since 4.
-### **Directory Structure and Description**
+## Directory Structure and Description

 ```
 ├── .github/                            <- Directory for GitHub files